sara-sabr/ITStrategy/_pages/en/buy-vs-build-strat.md

 1. Determine requirements (Business + EA?)
 1. Following requirements, EA uses the model to build an initial list of options, with assistance from specialists (EA?):
-   - *Solution Architect* : Assess existing options for reuse
+   - Solution Architect - Assess existing options for reuse
-   - *Application Developer*: Assess technical aspects of potential options
+   - Application Developer - Assess technical aspects of potential options
-   - *Security Analyst*: Assess security aspects of potential options
+   - Security Analyst - Assess security aspects of potential options
 1. For OSS options, determine if in-house and/or outsourced support is available (IITB Operations?)
 1. Calculate TCO (Total Cost of Ownership) of selected options (EA + Finance?)
 1. From the TCO analysis, decision is made on which component(s) will be bought and built (IITB Senior Management?)